rozsass/text-dev-editor/_pages/casestudies.md

 ## Comparing documents

-1. Check if the same graphs are used presentation that is based on a paper
+1. Check if the same graphs are used in a presentation that is based on a paper.
-2. Check if answers to practice questions are not missing, do answer the question in a clear way.
+2. Check if answers to practice questions are not missing, and if they answer the question in a clear way.

 Check out some [EXAMPLES on comparing docs](/text-dev-editor/example-edits/#comparing-documents)